 Top tips from animal behaviourist Karen Wild for easing dog anxiety

 Setting your dog up for success is important when trying to relieve their stress of being alone.
-Early training is essential, but we understand that isn't always possible.
+Early training is essential, but may not always be possible.

 Start by teaching your dog that it's ok to be alone while you are still at home.
 Create a safe, confined area for them to relax while you go about your day.
 This could be an exercise pen or a safe room with gates rather than the doors shut.
 Make sure they have access to water, safe treats and toys to help them associate the area as a safe place.

 Step 1: Start by training your dog throughout the day by taking them to their safe area with a tasty treat they can enjoy.
-You could try a long-lasting chew.
 Start slow and begin by staying in sight of your dog without interacting with them so they don't get stressed or feel alone.
 When your dog relaxes with their treat, open the gate so that your dog can decide when they'd like to leave.
 This choice is important at this stage to help your dog associate the area as safe rather than a punishment.

 Step 2: If your dog is progressing, increase the time you leave your dog in their safe area.
 Keep going with this step until you feel they will stay calm if you go out of sight.